 Your tour starts with a drive past one of Valencia’s most impressive ultra-modern institutions—the City of Arts and Sciences, a massive cultural complex built in the dry riverbed of the Turia River (now converted into a picturesque set of gardens walkways), which features an opera house rising like a leviathan out of a massive reflecting pool.
 You’ll then discover the historical side of Valencia, with a visit to the site of the old city walls—the walls are no longer standing, but several impressive medieval gates and fortifications still remain.
 Then continue to the Mercado de Colon, an upscale marketplace built in 1914 and renovated with a modern flourish in 2003.
 Conclude your city tour with a stop to view La Lonja de la Seda (The Silk Exchange), a 15th-century Renaissance trading hall recognized by UNESCO as a World Heritage Site and a unique example of Gothic secular architecture.

-After your tour, you have the afternoon to explore the city on your own, or to simply relax on the beach before rejoining your fellow travelers for an included dinner at a local restaurant.
+After your tour, you have the afternoon to explore the city on your own, or to simply unwind before rejoining your fellow travelers for an included dinner at a local restaurant.

-Take the morning to discover more of Valencia on your own, or join an optional half-day tour to the town of Manises and Lake Albufera.
+Take the morning to discover more of Valencia on your own, or join an optional half-day tour to the town of Manises and learn about two of this region's economic staples: ceramic and silk.

 Despite its relatively small size, Manises has been Spain’s leading manufacturer of ceramics since medieval times.
 Its iconic wares, recognizable by their blue-and-gold decor, are used throughout Spain and are exported all across Europe.
 You’ll learn about the production process on a tour of one of the Manises’ many ceramic factories, followed by a walking tour of the town.